Chart Color Schemes

 Residential development activity is lower than average in Alexandra Hills according to AreaSearch's national comparison of local real estate markets

-In FY-26, around $7.1 million in commercial approvals have been registered, suggesting limited focus on commercial development.
-Compared to Greater Brisbane, Alexandra Hills shows about 75% of the construction activity per person and ranks among the 46th percentile nationally, implying somewhat limited buyer options while strengthening demand for established properties.
-This level is below the national average, indicating an established area with potential planning limitations.
-New development consists of 64.0% detached dwellings and 36.0% townhouses or apartments, offering choices across price ranges from spacious family homes to more affordable compact options.
-This shift marks a significant departure from existing housing patterns, which are currently around 93.0% houses.
+Relative to Greater Brisbane, Alexandra Hills shows approximately 75% of the construction activity per person and ranks in the 46th percentile of areas assessed nationally, meaning somewhat limited buyer options and strengthening demand for established properties.
+This level is below the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development consists of 64.0% detached dwellings and 36.0% townhouses or apartments, featuring an increasing blend of attached housing types offering choices across price ranges, from spacious family homes to more accessible compact options.
+This marks a significant departure from existing housing patterns (currently 93.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The location has approximately 398 people per dwelling approval, reflecting an established area.

 Frequently Asked Questions - Development